• Skip to primary navigation

 1. Start with rinsing and soaking the split peas

-2. In a large saucepan over medium-high heat saute onion, add cumin, turmeric, ginger, hot peppers, and garlic
+2. In a large saucepan over medium-high heat, saute onion, add cumin, turmeric, ginger, hot peppers, and garlic

 4. Stir in broth, water, and peas; bring to a boil.

-6. Stir in miso, cilantro, and seasoning
+6. Stir in cilantro (kale if used) and seasoning

 3.5.3251